 Thanks to Puppet Labs for assembling such a great cast of characters.
 Enjoy “DevOps December!”

-- Take the 2015 State of DevOps survey, and contribute to everyone's understanding of how DevOps is evolving.
+- Get notified when the Puppet Labs 2015 DevOps Report comes out, and contribute to everyone's understanding of how DevOps is evolving.

 - Learn more about The Phoenix Project.